This blog post was updated February 3, 2020.

 and travel websites

 are another great way to learn about the travel insurance provided by different cards.
-Some of these sites post regular roundups of top travel cards, and they describe key benefits in a concise, easy-to-understand way.
+Some of these sites post regular roundups of top travel cards, and they describe key benefits in a concise,

 A word of caution: online articles are a great starting point, but they aren’t always written by financial professionals.
 These resources can also become outdated as products change.
 Refer back to your credit card’s website for the latest